SPARC-FAIR-Codeathon/DataFusion/README.md

 #### How to run analysis code?
-To run the analysis code effectively, follow these guidelines (refer to [this implementation](#demo-files-3) to run user-defined analysis files):
+To run the analysis code effectively, follow these guidelines (refer to [the third implementation in demos](#demo-files) to run user-defined analysis files):

 1. **Create a Directory**:
    Create a directory named `analysis_py` where you will place all necessary files.